 A root canal is one of the best alternatives to losing a tooth.
 When the root and nerve are removed from your tooth, what’s left is often strong enough to anchor the tooth and preserve your jaw integrity.
 The hole in your tooth is filled with a strong resin and then capped.

 It’s a short procedure that saves your tooth and doesn’t disrupt surrounding teeth.
-When you undergo a root canal procedure at dental services in Stamford, you’re treated by experienced, caring dentists who ensure both your health and your comfort during this minor dental surgery.
+When you undergo a root canal procedure, you’re treated by experienced, caring dentists who ensure both your health and your comfort during this minor dental surgery.
 Call your Stamford dentist to find out more.

 While pulpitis is usually reversible if caught early, extreme cases cause root canal pain — pain the root of your tooth — and require removal of the diseased and infected pulp in a root canal procedure.
 If you’re suffering from root canal pain, rest assured that you’re not alone.
 Dentists and oral surgeons perform more than 15 million root canal procedures each year in America.

-If you’re searching for a qualified nearby dentist in Stamford, CT, please visit the expert team at Stamford, CT dental center.
+If you’re searching for a qualified local dentist in Stamford, please visit the expert team at Stamford dental center.
 They have been proudly serving your community since 2011, and their multilingual staff is ready to listen to you and offer effective solutions.
 This multi-dentist family practice offers all the services you and your family need to protect and enhance your oral health, including root canals.

 If the pulpitis in your tooth has reached the point of becoming an infection, you’re probably feeling some tooth pain.
 Untreated, the infection will become much worse.
 If the tooth darkens in color, the tooth’s primary nerve is dying or already dead.